 Medicaid was Expanded in Virginia in January 2019

 Medicaid was expanded in Virginia as of January 2019.
-For information on the expansion please visit the Cover Virginia web site.
+For information on, or to apply for, health insurance benefits for adults and children, please visit the Cover Virginia web site.
+Use the Language link in the upper right corner to change to Español (Spanish) and many others.

 Hepatitis C Medication for Persons with HIV